 Iowa justices and judges are selected using the merit selection.
 Under the merit system, a commission composed of nonpartisan Iowans makes a study of the credentials of the individuals who are nominated for judicial office.
 The commission then nominates the individuals whom it finds best qualified and sends their names to the governor for final selection.

-For supreme court justices and court of appeals judges, the state judicial nominating commission nominates three individuals.
-For district judges, district nominating commissions nominate two individuals.
+For supreme court justices, the state judicial nominating commission nominates three individuals.
+For court of appeals judges, the state judicial nominating commission nominates five individuals.
+For district judges, district associate judges, associate juvenile judges, and associate probate judges, the district nominating commissions nominate two individuals.
 Merit selection was part of an Amendment to the Iowa Constitution in 1962.
 In Iowa, all judicial nominees must be a licensed Iowa attorney.

 2022 Judicial Nominating Commissions Elections Certified Voting Results for Each District (February 1, 2022)